ashtonguevarra/Linux-Learning/README.md

     - Copying files from `/usr/share` to `/tmp/FILES` was unsuccessful due to permission restrictions
     - Some files could not be accessed without `sudo`

+**Entry 2**
+- Focus: File location, searching, directory creation, and copying files/directories
+- Commands / Concepts:
+    - `locate` – quickly find files using the system database
+    - `find` – search files/directories by path and size
+    - `mkdir` – create directories
+    - `cp -r -a` – copy files/directories recursively while preserving attributes
+    - Absolute vs relative paths
+    - Navigating system directories (`/usr/share`, `/tmp`, home directory)

+Practice:
+    - Used locate to search for passwd and /tmp/FILES
+    - Created /tmp/FILES directory
+    - Used find to list files and search by size range
+    - Copied various system files (PDFs, .gir, .jar, .txt) from /usr/share into /tmp/FILES
+    - Verified copied files using find
+    - Copied selected files from /tmp/FILES into a hidden backup directory (.mybackup) in the home directory

+Notes / Issues:
+    - locate may return no results if the database is not updated
+    - Some cp commands initially failed due to incorrect paths
+    - Learned the importance of using full absolute paths when copying system files
+    - Confirmed successful file transfers by listing contents after copying